iti-armpalu/ng-recipe-book-app/README.md

 - Dispatch auth actions to the service and components
 - Remove the User subject from the service file
 - Update the components where "User" state inside service with the new "User" state inside auth.reducer.ts

+@ngrx/effects - In a service-based Angular application, components are responsible for interacting with external resources directly through services.
+Instead, effects provide a way to interact with those services and isolate them from the components.
+Effects are where you handle tasks such as fetching data, long-running tasks that produce multiple events, and other external interactions

+Auth NgRx/effects
+- Add auth.effects.ts inside auth "store" folder
+- Set up AuthLogin effect
+- Set up AuthLogout effect
+- Set up AuthenticateSuccess effect
+- Set up AuthenticateFail effect
+- Set up AuthSignup effect
+- Set up AutoLogin effect
+- Set up AutoLogout effect
+- Set up setLogoutTimeout and clearLogoutTimeout in auth.service.ts and clean the file